mrkmg/TwitchChatinator/README.md

 <kevin@mrkmg.com> wrote this stuff.
 As long as you retain this notice you
 can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer/soda in return.
-If you **really** want to, you can paypal me.
+If you **really** want to, you can Paypal me.